 Also, the added value of the disease-fighting nutrients and phytochemicals we get from fruits, vegetables and other whole foods is lost.
 Therefore, it’s always better to use food in its natural form.

-If weight loss is your goal, then a high-fiber diet plan is your key for an effective weight management.
+If weight loss is your goal, then a high-fiber diet plan, that effectively supports your digestive system functions is your key for a successful weight management.
 It is also a sustainable approach to prevent or reverse those typical chronical diseases of the modern world.